Artificial intelligence and dispute resolution

 Speakers

-Felix Steffek is a University Senior Lecturer at the Faculty of Law of the University of Cambridge and a Director of Studies at Newnham College.
-He serves as Director of the Centre for Corporate and Commercial Law (3CL).
-His research interests cover corporate law, insolvency law, commercial law, dispute resolution and technology & law.
+Felix Steffek is Associate Professor at the Faculty of Law of the University of Cambridge and Director of Studies at Newnham College.
+He serves as Co-Director of the Centre for Corporate and Commercial Law (3CL) and Director of International Strategy and Partnerships.
+He has been awarded a JM Keynes Fellowship in Financial Economics by the University of Cambridge.
+He is a Visiting Professor at Notre Dame University.
+His research interests cover dispute resolution, corporate law, insolvency law, commercial law and technology & law.

-He has acted as a policy advisor and expert for the European Commission, the European Parliament, the World Bank, the OECD, national governments, courts, parliaments and science foundations.
+He has acted as policy advisor and expert for the European Commission, the European Parliament, the World Bank, the OECD, UNIDROIT, the Financial Stability Board, the EBRD, national governments, courts, parliaments and LawTech start-ups.
 He received his education at Cambridge (LLM), Heidelberg (PhD, undergraduate) and Hamburg (Habilitation, court clerkship).

 Booking information